Enegnei/AppleVsFBI/AppleVsFBI.md

 `Note: iPhones can be set to manual (requires user authentication, ie. passcode) or auto-update.
 During the update process, iPhone updates are individually signed per-device on Apple's servers, which would prevent an attacker from downgrading to an insecure version.`

+However, there can also be security benefits from Apple's proprietary approach -- assuming that Apple remains trustworthy. **Mashable**'s Senior Tech Correspondent [Christina Warren](https://web.archive.org/web/20160417010513/http://mashable.com/people/christina/) wrote a detailed article [outlining iPhone security and encryption features](https://web.archive.org/web/20160417002919/http://mashable.com/2016/04/16/apple-security-explained/?utm_cid=hp-hh-pri#ad9rY8H4qgqE).

+> And it's here where Apple has an inarguable advantage, especially when compared to other phone makers and operating system makers.

+> Apple controls the whole stack, including updates, which means that it can push out updates and bug fixes very quickly.

+> This is not how the rest of the mobile industry works.
+Consider the situation with Stagefright, an Android vulnerability disclosed last year.
+Even though Google was very quick to patch the exploit, it took considerable time for those updates to get down the chain to non-Nexus devices.
+Millions of devices will never get an update against that vulnerability.

 Consider [this point](https://theintercept.com/2016/02/26/fbi-vs-apple-post-crypto-wars/) made by [Dan Froomkin](https://theintercept.com/staff/dan-froomkin/) & [Jenna McLaughlin](https://theintercept.com/staff/jennamclaughlin/)  of **The Intercept**:

 > You might say we’re entering the Post-Crypto phase of the Crypto Wars.